-Histologic Technology/Histotechnologist appeals to people across the globe.
-About 10.0% of those with this major are international students.
+Students from other countries are interested in Histologic Technology/Histotechnologist, too.
+About 12.5% of those with this major are international students.

 Amount of Education Required for Careers Related to Histotechnologist

-Some degrees associated with histologic technology/histotechnologist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with histologic technology/histotechnologist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for histologic technology/histotechnologist careers below.

 |High School Diploma - or the equivalent (for example, GED)||3.7%|